ryisenberg/protocols/gibson-assembly.md

 7. If PCR was successful, purify reactions using QIAgen PCR Purification Kit

 8. Treat the PCR amplified vector with Dpn1 as follows:
--	In a 50ul total reaction volume use 5ul 10XNEBuffer4, 1ul Dpn1 and 44ul PCR purified vector
+-	In a 10ul total reaction volume use 1ul 10xCutSmart buffer, 1ul Dpn1 and 8ul PCR purified vector
 -	Incubate at 37C for 1 hr
 -	Heat inactivate Dpn1 at 80C for 20 min